 In today’s crowded market, it can be difficult to find customers, and growing a business can be an extremely challenging endeavor.
-But, there’s a huge audience that many companies overlook -- their existing customers.
+But, there’s a huge audience that many companies overlook — their existing customers.
 In this article, we will share best practices for creating customer surveys.

 Existing customers cost less and spend more.
 In fact, it costs at least five times more to attract a new customer than to keep an existing customer.
 And they’re much more likely to make a purchase.
 If you’re looking to make a sale, you have a 60-70% chance with an existing customer versus just 5-20% with a new customer.